ssheggrud/Mod_20_Project/README.md

 ## Features to be Implemented

- - A pandas data parser to edit data into database entries with emphasis on the following columns.
+ - A pandas data parser to edit data into database entries

  - An Amazon Relational Database Service to host a PostgreSQL instance which will serve as a data repository, and a start and end point for the machine learning model.